roundup-tracker/roundup/website/README.txt

     cp -r -p ../../doc/html_extra/* ${project_home}/htdocs/docs/
     # or try it with rsync (skip --dry-run when ready)
     #rsync --dry-run -v --checksum --recursive ./html/* ${project_home}/htdocs/

-When done working in the shell, you can destroy it early to free resources:

-    shutdown